Our overview on security at Classlist

 Classlist users trust us with their personal information and with community posts, messages and other data.
 That trust is based upon us keeping this material private and secure.
 The information below provides transparency about how we protect that data.
 We will continue to update this regularly as we add new security capabilities and improvements.
 Here’s a link to our current cyber security certificate.

-Classlist put in place a completely new security strategy in summer 2016, moving our entire platform and data to a state of the art cloud environment operated by one of the world’s largest providers.
+Classlist’s platform uses a state of the art cloud environment operated by one of the world’s largest providers.
 This ISO 27001 certified provider has a team of over 500 people dedicated entirely to security, who constantly monitor the data centre facilities used by Classlist for product security, infrastructure control (physical and logical) and intrusion detection.
 We routinely conduct security audits with ISO 27001 certified security experts.
 All data is fully encrypted and backed up in multiple locations.
 Classlist uses industry standard encryption to protect your data whilst in transit.

 Where users behave in a manner which could compromise site security they can be blocked.
 Classlist is a trust-based community, with any member able to report security concerns using our Help button and get feedback within minutes.
 If any school or other user has safeguarding concerns regarding any aspect of Classlist’s operations they make direct contact with our Safeguarding Officer, who is authorised to take immediate action.